modular/modular/KGEN/docs/MojoNotes.md

 ## Intentional differences from Python

-Lightning is generally a superset of Python, but here are some intentional incompatibilities as well as extensions.
+Mojo is generally a superset of Python, but here are some intentional incompatibilities as well as extensions.
 These are subject to discussion and re-evaluation over time.